TexasInstruments/edgeai-tidl-tools/examples/osrt_python/README.md

 problem with this feature, please set "c7x_codegen=0" and run the TIDL-unsupported layers on Arm.

 ## Trouble Shooting
-Refre this [Troubel Shooting](../../docs/tidl_osr_debug.md) section if any issues observed during compialtion of custom models
+Refer this [Troubleshooting](../../docs/tidl_osr_debug.md) section if any issues observed during compilation of custom models